Congratulations to the 2018/2019 Winners

 The Ingeborg, Tamara, and Yonina Rennert Senior Thesis or Essay Prize in Jewish Women’s Studies

 A $5,000 prize will be awarded to a graduating Barnard senior who displays the highest standards of scholarship in Jewish Studies, followed by a public presentation of the research by the student and a celebratory reception.
-Professor Berkowitz is collecting senior thesis and essay submissions, due by March 15, 2019.
+Professor Berkowitz is collecting senior thesis and essay submissions, due by March 1, 2020.
+Senior theses do not need to be complete in order to submit them.
 Please send submissions to firstname.lastname@example.org.
-The recipient will be selected by Professor Berkowitz and the Rennert Advisory Board and will be formally announced in early April.
-While details are still being finalized, we anticipate the award presentation and reception to tentatively take place on campus on April 16, 2019.
+The recipient will be selected by Professor Berkowitz and the Rennert Advisory Board and will be formally announced in mid-March.
+The award presentation and reception will take place on campus on April 1, 2020.
 In addition to the recipient and her guests, invitees include Barnard’s senior administration, Board of Trustees, and select faculty, including faculty members from the Rennert Advisory Board.

 The Ingeborg, Tamara, and Yonina Rennert Research Fund in Jewish Women’s Studies

 This fund will support travel and research-related expenses to support promising research for the senior thesis.
 Candidates are being encouraged to apply in the spring of their junior year to seek support for travel that will take place during the summer between the junior and senior years.
 The awards will range from $2,500–$7,500.
 Please submit a proposal of no more than 500 words to email@example.com.
-Describe the research project and the purpose to which you plan to put the fund, and include an anticipate budget of expenses.
-The recipient(s) will be selected by Professor Berkowitz and the Rennert Advisory Board.
+Describe the research project and the purpose to which you plan to put the fund, and include an anticipated budget of expenses.
+The recipient(s) will be selected by Professor Berkowitz and the Rennert Advisory Board and will be recognized at the senior thesis prize reception mentioned above.